 The editorial content below is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 However, we may receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy.

 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Please see the bank’s website for the most current version of card offers; and please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

 It would be easy to fill up a wallet with just credit cards.
 A card to maximize airline miles.
 A card targeted at your favorite hotel chain.
 A card that gives you cash back on groceries.
 Even a card that earns you points when you spend at NFL games.
 So, where to begin?
 And where to end?

-The short answer: at least two – ideally each from a different network (Visa, Mastercard, American Express, Discover, etc.) and each offering you a different kind of rewards (cash back, miles, rewards points, etc.) – and no more than you can handle.
+The short answer: you should have at least two – ideally each from a different network (Visa, Mastercard, American Express, Discover, etc.) and each offering you a different kind of rewards (cash back, miles, rewards points, etc.).
+How many credit cards is too many?
+That depends on the individual – you should never have more than you can handle.